-Following Joseph Schumpeter’s assertion that “the public finance is one of the best starting points for an investigation of society, especially, though not exclusively, of its political life”, I find that the multidisciplinary study of the sources, practices and consequences of taxation can greatly illuminate fundamental dynamics of any institutional configuration.
+Bearing in mind Joseph Schumpeter’s assertion that “the public finance is one of the best starting points for an investigation of society, especially, though not exclusively, of its political life” (1991: 101), a multidisciplinary study of sources, practices and consequences of taxation can greatly illuminate fundamental institutional dynamics of any national political economy.
 States of Obligation: Taxes and Citizenship in the Russian Empire and Early Soviet Republic by

 Beginning in the 1860s, the Russian Empire replaced a poll tax system that originated with Peter the Great with a modern system of income and excise taxes.
 Russia began a transformation of state fiscal power that was also underway across Western Europe and North America.
 States of Obligation is the first sustained study of the Russian taxation system, its European and transatlantic context, and its essential continuities between the fiscal practices of the Russian Empire and the Soviet Union.